sethidhruv188/Expand-A-Conda_TCNJ2024/README.md

 ## Inspiration

-Kyrollos Girgis, one of our team members, visited his relatives in Turkey last year.
-Moved by firsthand accounts from relatives in post-earthquake Turkey, he was inspired to create the Expand-a-Conda for our hackathon project.
+Moved by firsthand accounts from relatives in post-earthquake Turkey, we were was inspired to create the Expand-a-Conda for our hackathon project.
 In response to stories of friends lost and agonizing waits for rescue, we developed an innovation born from real-life experiences, designed to swiftly detect and locate individuals buried in debris.
 This initiative combines technology with empathy, offering a lifeline in the aftermath of disasters.

 ## What It Does